psioff/a520/README.md

 ## streenshots
 tbd
 # q&a
-Q: Which CPUs are supported by am520 fw?
+Q: Which CPUs are supported by a520 fw?
+A: Only ones on Am4 socket